mikeyautorino2/MRIClassificationModel/README.md

 ## 🙏 Acknowledgments

-- Dataset providers for the MRI brain tumor dataset
+- Dataset providers for the MRI brain tumor dataset from kaggle
-- PyTorch and torchvision teams
-- Medical imaging community for best practices
-- Open source contributors